Eric Corriel Studios

 Interactive video installation, 2016

 We live in a society in which people are systematically targeted.
 The targeting, however, is not equally distributed.
-Shown in Manhattan (NY), Hartford (CT), Susquehanna University (PA), Boston (MA)
+Shown at Camera Club of New York, Manhattan, New York; Real Art Ways, Hartford, Connecticut; Susquehanna University, Selinsgrove, Pennsylvania; Illunimus, Boston, Massachusetts

 Manhattan, 2016